FraidOfWater/Simple-Image-Sorter/README.md

     GIFs and WebPs do not support zooming due to implementation complexity.
     Image renaming and dupe checking removed/not supported.
 # Requirements For Building #

-##  How to build: ##
+### How to Build ###

-Install Python; You need pip, then install dependencies like this:
+1. Install Python: Ensure you have Python installed.
+2. Install Dependencies: Use pip to install the required dependencies:

-      pip install pyvips, tkinter-tooltip, pillow, pyinstaller
+       pip install pyvips tkinter-tooltip pillow pyinstaller

-You need these DLLs; (Take from a compiled copy, in _internal)
+3. Required DLLs: Obtain the following DLLs from a compiled copy in the _internal folder:

+       libglib-2.0
+       libgobject-2.0
+       libvips-42
-      libglib-2.0, libgobject-2.0, libvips-42, libvips-cpp-42
+       libvips-cpp-42

-Put the DLLs in the same folder as the .py and .bat scripts:
+      Place the DLLs in the same folder as the .py and .bat scripts.

-Run the .bat file (try restarting if it doesn't work)
+4. Run the Batch File: Execute the .bat file.

-      Finished copy can hopefully be found in "dist" folder.
+      The finished copy can be found in the dist folder.

-      #Note, if you edit any source files, you must delete build and dist folders, otherwise you will build from outdated files.
+      Note: If you edit any source files, delete the build and dist folders to avoid building from outdated files.

-      You can also add --noconsole and --onefile to the pyinstaller command to disable console or to not have the _internal folder.
+      You can also add --noconsole and --onefile to the pyinstaller command to disable the console or to avoid having the _internal folder.

+      If you get any errors, try restarting the computer, run the .exe with cmd so you see any errors.
+Ask chatGPT!

-# How to run as a script#
+# How to run as a script #
-##Running without building:##

-Edit sortimages_multiview.py, delete this code, save:
+### Running Without Building ###

+   1. Edit sortimages_multiview.py and enable the following code block, then save:

             #""" # This can/should be commented if you build.
             import ctypes
             try:
                 script_dir = os.path.dirname(os.path.abspath(__file__))
                 dll_path1 = os.path.join(script_dir, 'libvips-cpp-42.dll')
                 dll_path2 = os.path.join(script_dir, 'libvips-42.dll')
                 dll_path3 = os.path.join(script_dir, 'libglib-2.0-0.dll')
                 dll_path4 = os.path.join(script_dir, 'libgobject-2.0-0.dll')
             except FileNotFoundError:
-          logging.error("The file was not found.
-(You are missing .dlls)") ctypes.CDLL(dll_path1)
+                logging
+            ctypes.CDLL(dll_path1)
             ctypes.CDLL(dll_path2)
             ctypes.CDLL(dll_path3)
             ctypes.CDLL(dll_path4)
             #"""

-Open terminal

-      python sortimages_multiview.py

-Or make a shortcut, this should work if all files are in the same folder.
-You can remove the pause, if there are no errors.
+   2. Shortcut

             start.bat
                   cd %~dp0
                   python sortimages_multiview.py
                   pause

 End of file congratz!